Intergenerational Mediation Certificate

 Intergenerational Mediation Individual Classes

-The chart below outlines the cost of Intergenerational Mediation classes if you choose to take them individually.
+The chart below outlines the cost of the classes if you choose to take them individually.
 Once you register for three or more classes within a certificate, you will be charged the non-refundable $200 registration fee.
 Individual classes must be paid in full at time of registration – click here to register for an individual class.
+Individual classes are not eligible for payment plans.

+Kompass offers payment plans at 0% interest up the maximum length of your certificate program.
 A $200 non-refundable registration fee is charged when you register for an entire certificate.
-We offer a payment plan for tuition of three equal payments of $998 at week 1, week 5, and week 9, which will be automatically charged to your method of payment unless otherwise coordinated with accounting.
+We offer a payment plan for tuition in three equal payments at week 1, week 5, and week 9, which will be automatically charged to your method of payment unless otherwise coordinated with accounting.

 Kompass Alumni and Corporate Training Discounts